In honour of World Book Night we have put together the ultimate guide to Britain’s literary landmarks.

 Whitby Abbey, Whitby

 For maximum effect, go after dark, alone, and bring plenty of garlic.
-That’s right – Whitby Abbey is the real life inspiration behind Dracula’s Castle.
+That’s right – Whitby Abbey is the real life inspiration for the vampire’s castle in Dracula.
 During a visit to the Yorkshire town of Whitby in 1890, Bram Stoker spent some time walking around the looming ruins of the ancient abbey, and in his mind a story started to take shape… the rest is horror history.

 Whitby Abbey is one of those places you’ve probably already had a dozen nightmares about, without ever actually visiting it.
 The shadowy arches are home to actual bats, while a steep set of the crumbling steps leads right into the sea, perfect for bringing shipwrecked vampires to the shore.